adamavenir/villager.io-old/README.md

 ## Todo:

+- Custom avatars, upload images
+- Projects
-- Add events, projects
+- CSRF
 - <3s for favorite locations
 - Add list of interests
-- Ability to be a member of a group
+- Ability to be a member of a group, project
 - Events, calendar, RSVPs
 - Relationships